The BoRG-$JWST$ Survey: Abundance and Mass-to-light Ratio of Luminous $z=7-9$ Galaxies from Independent Sight Lines with NIRSpec: Summary

 \section{Summary}

-We studied the number density and stellar mass-to-light ratio of UV-bright galaxies at $z>7$ from BoRG-\jwst, the largest spectroscopically confirmed sample of galaxies from pure-parallel surveys.
-We used NIRSpec to confirm 11 galaxies at $z=7-9$ present in eight independent sight lines \citep{roberts-borsani_borg-jwst_2024}.
-We calculated the rest-frame UV luminosity function (UVLF) at $z\sim8$ and $z\sim9$.
+We studied the number density and M/L ratio of UV-bright galaxies at $z>7$ from BoRG-\jwst, the largest spectroscopically confirmed sample of galaxies from pure-parallel surveys.
+We used NIRSpec to confirm 12 galaxies at $z=7-9$ present in nine independent sight lines \citep{roberts-borsani_borg-jwst_2025}.
+We calculated the rest-frame UVLF at $z\sim8$ and $z\sim9$.
 Particularly at $z\sim8$, the abundance of bright galaxies is confirmed to be higher in parallel fields than that inferred by \hst\ studies in legacy fields.
 The spectroscopic nature of this study shows that the higher abundance is not due to an anomalously large number of contaminants in the parallel fields, but more likely by cosmic variance affecting the legacy fields.

 Compared to recent \jwst\ studies \citep{bouwens_evolution_2023, donnan_evolution_2023,adams_epochs_2024}, and ground-base large survey from \citet{bowler_lack_2020}, our $z\sim8$ UVLF is notably higher at the bright end (M$_{\rm UV} \lesssim -21$).
-We are consistent with available spectroscopic confirmations from \citet{harikane_pure_2024,harikane_jwst_2024}.
+We are consistent with available spectroscopic confirmations from \citet{harikane_pure_2024,harikane_jwst_2025}.
 At $z\sim9$, our UVLF agrees with other \jwst\ photometric findings, which survey a much smaller volume, while there is much scatter.
-The AGN contamination on the galaxy UVLF does not appear to be significant for either redshift bin when comparing to galaxy- and AGN- UVLF studies by \citet{finkelstein_coevolution_2022}, that is the only reference thus far at these redshifts and is based on \hst\ data.
+The AGN contamination on the galaxy UVLF does not appear to be significant for either redshift bin when comparing to galaxy- and AGN- UVLF studies by \citet{finkelstein_coevolution_2022}, which is the only reference thus far at these redshifts and that is based on \hst\ data.

 Our study takes us closer to pinning down the evolution of the bright end of the UVLF, which is an important diagnostic of galaxy formation and evolution, although further studies are necessary.
-Therefore, it is imperative to exploit the resources from \jwst\ to perform spectroscopic follow-up of UV-bright galaxies at these somewhat less-explored redshifts compared to the current focus of the community at higher redshifts ($z>9$).
+Therefore, it is imperative to exploit the resources from \jwst\ to perform spectroscopic follow-up of UV-bright galaxies at these somewhat less explored redshifts compared to the current focus of the community at higher redshifts ($z>9$).
 As illustrated by our work, targeting multiple lines of sight is crucial to minimize cosmic variance.